 $ sudo ./esptool.py -b 115200 write_flash --flash_mode dio --flash_size 32m 0x3fc000 ~/samples/nodemcu/nodemcu-firmware/bin/esp_init_data_default.bin --verify

 Sometimes you are not able to upload lua files.
-Try to reset device and executing command again within first 10 seconds after reset.
+Try to reset the device and execute a command again within the first 10 seconds after reset.
 If no success, try to delete init.lua code from NodeMCU:

 $ sudo ./luatool.py --port /dev/ttyUSB0 -b 115200 --delete init.lua

-In order to simplify this guide we have included “Temperature & Humidity Demo Dashboard” to the demo data that is available in each Thingsboard installation.
-Of course, you can modify this dashboard: tune, add, delete widgets, etc. You can access this dashboard by logging in as a tenant administrator.
+In order to simplify this guide, we have included “Temperature & Humidity Demo Dashboard” to the demo data that is available in each ThingsBoard installation.
+You still can modify this dashboard: tune, add, delete widgets, etc. You can access this dashboard by logging in as a tenant administrator.
 Use

 Once logged in, open Dashboards->Temperature & Humidity Demo Dashboard page.
 You should observe demo dashboard with live data from your device (similar to dashboard image in the introduction).